Egypt police clear Tahrir Square of protesters

 The military council is meeting political parties on Saturday to discuss the law, state-owned Al Ahram newspaper reported.

-Hundreds of youths had marched towards the military council's headquarters late on Friday but were blocked by military police who forced them to return back to Tahrir Square.
+Hundreds of youths had marched toward the military council's headquarters late on Friday but were blocked by military police who forced them to return back to Tahrir Square.

 (Reporting By Patrick Werr, writing by Maha El Dahan)